ampproject/amphtml/extensions/amp-access-poool/amp-access-poool.md

 ### HTML sections

 __Set poool-widget section, which contain poool paywall when access isn't granted.__
-Set the poool-widget section bellow both shown and hidden content like the following examle.
+Set the poool-widget section bellow both shown and hidden content like the following example.
-First section is article preview, always shown to readers.
+First section is the article preview, always shown to readers.
 Second section need an access (`amp-access="access"` attribute) to be displayed.
+Moreover, this section require an id `poool-access`.
 Third section is poool, called when access isn't granted (`amp-access="NOT access"` attribute).

 ```html